Electricity-Transmission-Database/electricity-transmission-database/README.md

 ```
 @dataset{brinkerink_2023_10063446,
-  author       = {Brinkerink, Maarten and
-                  Sherman, Gordon and
-                  Osei-Owusu, Simone and
-                  Mohanty, Reema and
-                  Majid, Aman and
-                  Barnes, Trevor and
+  author       = {Brinkerink, Maarten and Sherman, Gordon and Osei-Owusu, Simone and Mohanty, Reema and Majid, Aman and Barnes, Trevor and
-                  Niet, Taco and
-                  Shivakumar, Abhishek and
+                  Niet, Taco and Shivakumar, Abhishek and Mayfield, Erin},
-                  Mayfield, Erin},
   title        = {Global Transmission Database},
-  month        = nov,
+  month        = November,
   year         = 2023,
   publisher    = {Zenodo},
   version      = {0.1},